Crowds21/sheffield_acs/pages/COM6655___Exams___Cards.md

 			- If the advice given by the decision support system is wrong, the developer of the system may be liable to the recipient for Negligent misstatement
 		- ~~Reduced liability~~
-			- little control over the way the system is used or interpreted -
+			- little control over the way the system is used or interpreted
+			- Avoid liability by including a disclaimer that excludes legal liability for consulting -
 - ### Liability
 - ### Computer Misuse